 "The Court holds that, in the absence of a system enabling the duration of time worked each day by each worker to be measured, it is not possible to determine, objectively and reliably, either the number of hours worked and when that work was done, or the number of hours of overtime worked, which makes it excessively difficult, if not impossible in practice, for workers to ensure that their rights are complied with", the ECJ said.

-In summary, the Court's ruling is based on the thesis that without an actual time tracking system, neither overtime nor the time distribution of working time for projects can be demonstrated.
+In summary, the Court's ruling is based on the thesis that without an actual time and attendance tracking system, neither overtime nor the time distribution of working time for projects can be demonstrated.
 Employers, however, are required to limit their full-time employees to 48 work hours per week.
 Moreover, there should be at least 11 hours between end of work time and start time.
 This decision favours the workers’ position to demand their rights are respected, as they are now protected by law.

 The verdict will have a major impact on everyday work in Europe.
 For too long, working overtime without compensation has been unfortunately normalized in a large number of occupations.
 Anyone who has work experience in the field knows the game: spend the entire day in the meeting customers or answer work-related emails in the evening.
 Thanks to the ECJ judgement, even remote workers will benefit since also activities such as calling in the evening or similar will be counted as working time.
 All in all, any activity that represents the interests of the company must be counted as working time and be recorded as such.